sc3/cook-convictions/slides/offense-disparities.md

 Convictions can vary by amounts, but what really matters is the class of a felony or misdemeanor.
 Many things can impact the class of a conviction - from how the product is packaged to what an individual said during an arrest.

-In this graphic, we divided marijuana possession charges by their <span data-term="drugclass">class</span>.
+In this graphic, we divided drug charges by their <span data-term="drugclass">class</span>.
 The majority of possession charges were class 4 felonies, meaning the majority of people were convicted for the lowest level felony.
 <div id="drug-charges-class-chart" class="chart"></div>

 In this graphic, we can see the different types of drugs which make up convictions.